1

 29

-The lower rear of this theater.
+The lower rear of the theater.

 Then he looked up at the high window.